danvet/danvet.github.io/_posts/2022-07-27-locking-engineering.md

 Therefore if lockdep doesn't understand your locking design your design is at fault, not lockdep.
 Adjust accordingly.

-A corrollary is that you actually need to teach lockdep your locking rules, because otherwise different drivers or subsystems will end up with defacto incompatible nesting and dependencies.
+A corollary is that you actually need to teach lockdep your locking rules, because otherwise different drivers or subsystems will end up with defacto incompatible nesting and dependencies.
 Which, as long as you never exercise them on the same kernel boot-up, much less same machine, wont make lockdep grumpy.